truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 POLEMARCHUS: Am I, Polemarchus, not heir of all your possessions?

 > *Cephalus replied with a laugh:*

 Certainly.

 > *And off he went to the sacriﬁce.*

 (e) SOCRATES: Then tell us, heir to the discussion, just what Simonides said about justice that you think is correct.

-POLEMARCHUS: He said it is just to give to each what is owed to him.And (a) ﬁne saying it is, in my view.
+POLEMARCHUS: He said it is just to give to each what is owed to him.
+And a ﬁne saying it is, in my view.

-SOCRATES: Well, now, it is not easy to disagree with Simonides, since he is (a) wise and godlike man.
+(332a) SOCRATES: Well, now, it is not easy to disagree with Simonides, since he is a wise and godlike man.
 But what exactly does he mean?
 Perhaps you know, Polemarchus, but I do not understand.
 Clearly, he does not mean what we said a moment ago—namely, giving back to someone whatever he has lent to you, even if he is out of his mind when he asks for it.
-And yet (332a) what he has lent to you is surely something that is owed to him, isn’t it?
+And yet what he has lent to you is surely something that is owed to him, isn’t it?

 POLEMARCHUS: Yes.